JacobPulk/art/README.md

 - ### extra exports

-You may be interested to see the functions behind particular images, or the outlines of particular schemes.
+You may be interested to see the functions behind particular images, or the outlines of particular artists.
 For each of the following settings, when set to `True`, their files will be added to the `data\graphs` folder.

 `EXPORT IMAGE FORMULAS` will provide, for each new saved image, a relatively human-readable `.txt` file describing its function.

 `EXPORT IMAGE GRAPHS` will provide, for each new saved image, a `.tgf` (Trivial Graph Format) file depicting its function.
 When opened in a program like [yEd](https://www.yworks.com/products/yed) and arranged in an appropriate layout (e.g., `Layout -> Hierarchical` in yEd), it will be the clearest possible visualization of the structure of its formula.

-`EXPORT SCHEME GRAPHS` will provide, for each new saved scheme, a `.tgf` file depicting its function-constructing method.
-See [Schemes](#schemes) for details on what this means, and note that this graph does not contain all information in a scheme.
+`EXPORT SCHEME GRAPHS` will provide, for each new saved artist, a `.tgf` file depicting its function-constructing method.
+See [Schemes](#schemes) for details on what this means, and note that this graph does not contain all information in an artist.
 It is just a summary.

 <br>

 ## 7. More information

-- A **ptych** (from "triptych" or "polyptych"), also saved as a `.json` file, is a blueprint for an image (containing one to several related panels).
+- A **ptych** (from "triptych" or "polyptych"), also saved as a `.json` file, is the blueprint for an image.
 An image can be re-rendered at any resolution from its ptych.

 - The `data` folder includes, among other subfolders:
 `data\images`, which has the saved images.
 `data\ptychs`, which has the saved (re-renderable) ptychs.
-`data\themes`, which has the saved (usable) themes.
+`data\versions`, which has the saved (usable) versions.
-`data\schemes`, which has the saved (usable) schemes.
+`data\artists`, which has the saved (usable) artists.

 - You can rename these files freely, as long as you maintain simple naming conventions.
 If you rename an image in `data\images`, rename the corresponding ptych in `data\ptychs`.
-If you rename a scheme in `data\schemes`, rename the corresponding themes in `data\themes`.
+If you rename a artists in `data\artists`, rename the corresponding versions in `data\versions`.